 – Keep the shutter speed as slow as possible and so that the image gets the maximum exposure.
 Some of the early photographers needed as much as 10 minutes of exposure to get the right film.
 Thank God, we are blessed with SLR and DSLRs.
 Still, a slower shutter speed will allow maximum light to be captured.

 A shutter speed like ¼ to 1/15 seconds will give the way to the problem of a shaky hand.
 Use a tripod instead.
 With a tripod, you may even try to lower the ISO a little to reduce noise.
 A little homework before the photograph only gives you good results.

 – It is always advisable to shoot in the RAW format, whatever the lighting condition.
 This would ensure that even if your film appears grainy after clicking, you can sharpen the edges and use contrast feature while editing to give it the best look.

 While clicking in low light all you have in abundance is shadow.
 Use shadows to your advantage.
-Try clicking a upper body shot or a full body shot with light source on one side and darkness on the other.
+Try clicking an upper-body shot or a full body shot with a light source on one side and darkness on the other.
 You are sure to amaze your client.